42fortytwo42/Amalias-A.I./readme.md

 -> "memory" : please don't test me on this side.

 -> "sos" : this command will call the autorities for emergency.

+More :

+Please register for the Alpha and Beta testing.
+Email us to => contact@biodeploy.com
+Let us your contact, we will send you data as soon as possible.
+Thanks to you, to your participation !